kcbabo/twitter-to-api/README.md

-Basic example demonstrating Twitter to Salesforce with data mapping in between.
+Basic example demonstrating Twitter to REST API with data mapping in between.

 NOTE: This git repo ignores application.properties because that's where I have all my login info.
 You will want to create your own with the following settings: